 For information on the regulations applicable to the canteen and bistro on Campus North, click: www.aserv.kit.edu/english/corona-regulations.php.

 For information on the regulations valid at the Mensa Am Adenauerring, click: www.sw-ka.de/en/essen/.

 Questions from employees

-- What holds for mobile work from home or presence at the workplace at KIT?
-(As of April 27, 2022)
+- What is KIT’s regulation regarding mobile work from home or presence at the workplace?
+(As of June 1, 2022)